kamilazdybal/PCAfold/docs/index.rst

 **PCAfold** is a Python software for generating, improving and analyzing empirical low-dimensional manifolds obtained via Principal Component Analysis (PCA).

-**PCAfold** incorporates data pre-processing, clustering and sampling using PCA under the hood.
+It incorporates data pre-processing, clustering and sampling using PCA under the hood.

-A general overview for how **PCAfold** modules can combine into one workflow is presented below.
+A general overview for how **PCAfold** modules can combine into one workflow is presented on the scheme below.
 Each module's functionalities can also be used as a standalone tool for performing a specific task.

 .. image:: images/PCA-Python-overview.png